 Disadvantages of Glass Carafes

-- Glass carafes are severely limited in their ability to keep coffee hot on their own – This is because glass isn’t as effective at trapping heat as other materials.
+- Glass carafes are severely limited in their ability to keep coffee hot on their own – This is because glass isn’t as effective at trapping heat like other materials.
 When making coffee with a glass carafe that doesn’t have an external heat source (such as a hot plate), it’s best to enjoy the beverage shortly after it’s brewed to minimize heat loss.
 This is important to keep in mind when making coffee with a glass manual pour-over system or French press.
-Because these types of coffee makers include an unheated glass carafe, they should be brewed immediately before serving.
+Because these types of coffee machines include an unheated glass carafe, they should be brewed immediately before serving.
 Thankfully, both options offer a streamlined brewing process that can be completed in a pinch.
 At times, the lack of insulation in a glass carafe can even impact the brewing process.
-This is especially common with French press because the grounds must be submerged in hot water for 4-5 minutes.
+This is especially common with the French press because the grounds must be submerged in hot water for 4-5 minutes.
 Over that period of time, the water in the press will naturally cool, which could lead to a less than desirable brew.
-One way to counteract this potential issue is to use water that’s at the upper-end of the brewing temperature range.
+One way to counteract this potential issue is to use water that’s at the upper end of the brewing temperature range.
 With the exception of cold brew, all coffee should be made with water that’s between 195- and 205-degrees Fahrenheit.
 By opting for the higher end of this range, your water can cool naturally but remain ideal for brewing coffee.
-If you don’t have a temperature-setting kettle, there’s a simple coffee hack which helps ensure water is at the perfect temperature.
+If you don’t have a temperature-setting kettle, there’s a simple coffee hack that helps ensure water is at the perfect temperature.
 All you have to do is heat the water until it starts to boil.
 Then, let it cool for 30 seconds.
 This will result in the water being approximately 205-degrees Fahrenheit (unless you’re at a high elevation where the boiling point changes).

 - Of course, heat loss isn’t the only drawback of using a glass coffee carafe – Additionally, the product’s wide opening can allow more air in, which speeds up oxidation and can alter the taste of the brew.
-This is another reason to drink coffee brewed with glass carafe shortly after making it, as oxidation increases over time.
+This is another reason to drink coffee brewed with a glass carafe shortly after making it, as oxidation increases over time.
 Oxidizing effects aren’t usually noticeable for a little while after brewing.

 - Another disadvantage?
 Glass coffee carafes can break or crack if they’re dropped or hit against something – While the borosilicate glass used to make these products can withstand rapid temperature changes without shattering, it’s still susceptible to damage from bumps or falls.
 This is a particularly important concern if you’ll be using the carafe in a place where children are frequently present.